znbdata/myNextScreen/README.md

 # myNextScreen
-A minimal app for Windows users to make sound when a mouse enters the adjacent screen in your multiple display environment.
+A minimal app for Windows users to make sound when a mouse enters the adjacent screen in an multiple display environment.

 <hr>
 <h3>To test the app</h3>